-Some of the festivals celebrated at Dhari Devi Temple are:
+The festivals celebrated at Dhari Devi are:

 How to reach Dhari Devi Temple?

-Here’s how to reach Dhari Devi Temple:
+Here’s how to reach Dhari Devi:

-- Air: The nearest airport is Jolly Grant Airport in Dehradun (136 km)
+- Air: The nearest airport is Jolly Grant Airport in Dehradun (136 km).

-- Train: The nearest railway station is Rishikesh (119 km)
+- Train: The nearest railway station is Rishikesh (119 km).

 Where to stay near Dhari Devi Temple?